Koor sells another 5.5 million shares in Credit Suisse

-JERUSALEM (Reuters) - Israeli holding company Koor Industries KOR.TA has sold another 5.5 million shares in Swiss bank Credit Suisse CSGN.VX for 157.47 million Swiss francs ($169 million), the company said on Sunday.
+JERUSALEM, Sept 15 (Reuters) - Israeli holding company Koor Industries has sold another 5.5 million shares in Swiss bank Credit Suisse for 157.47 million Swiss francs ($169 million), the company said on Sunday.

 Koor will post a capital gain of 76 million Israeli shekels ($21 million) from the sale in the third quarter.